rayyamhk/Complex.js/README.md

 ```

 #### getModulus()
-Note that the modulus of the complex number is the length of the vector representing the complex number on complex plane.
 ```javascript
 new Complex(3, 4).getModulus(); // 5
 Complex.ZERO.getModulus(); // 0
 ```

 #### getArgument()
-Note that the argument of the complex number is the angle between positive real-axis and the vector representing the complex number on complex plane.
 ```javascript
 new Complex(3, 3).getArgument(); // π/4
 Complex.ZERO.getArgument(); // undefined